ALL ABOUT COMPUTER

 For more about the recognition list, see “Recognition for CNAs Actively Providing Vulnerability Data Enrichment for CVE Records.”
 To learn more about vulnerability information types like CVSS and CWE, see the CVE Record User Guide.
 View the most current CNA Enrichment Recognition List on the CVE website Metrics page here.

-CNA Enrichment Recognition List for January 5, 2026, with 263 CNAs listed:
+CNA Enrichment Recognition List for May 4, 2026, with 261 CNAs listed:

 • Acronis International GmbH